MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

     :::image type="content" source="../assets/images/Tools-and-SDK-revamp/Provision-cloud-resources-in-TTK-VS/teams-toolkit-vs-provision-start.png" alt-text="Sign in to your Azure account":::

    > [!NOTE]
-   > If you're already logged in, your username is displayed, you have an option to switch account.
+   > If you're already logged in, your username is displayed, or you have an option to switch account.

 5. Sign in to Azure account using your credentials.
 The browser closes automatically.